 4. Drinking Alcohol

 Any alcohol you drink is going to dehydrate your body.
 The result is that your skin looks dull and tired the next morning.
 If you drink regularly, your skin will lose its elasticity and become more wrinkly due to dehydration.
 Alcohol also affects the vitamin A levels in your body.
 Vitamin A is an important antioxidant and is vital for the formation of new skin cells.
-It also plays a crucial role in the formation of
+It also plays a crucial role in the formation of collagen.
+Loss of collagen is one of the main factors that cause your skin to wrinkle.
+So go easy on the drinks.

 5. Eating Sugary Foods